bfitzgit23/stormos-build-files/README-rewritten.md

 clone this repository NOR fork it for your own use as I will NOT help you!
 NOR will I help you if you happen to download, clone, or fork it and break something! that's on you.

+THIS BRANCH IS USED FOR DEVELOPMENT BEFORE IT IS MERGED INTO THE MAIN BRANCHES

 You're free to do that but I will NOT provide support for that whatsoever.